tuo/tuo.github.io/_posts/2014-03-19-urbanairship-android-received-push-with-invalid-authorization-on-platform-gcm.md

 	androiddebugkey, Apr 24, 2013, PrivateKeyEntry,
 	Certificate fingerprint (MD5): 9C:DC:4C:FA:5A:74:F0:83:9D:17:D8:3B:1A:C3:BD:E5

-The SHA1 string si the same, then how about the package name?
+The SHA1 string is the same, then how about the package name?

 Refer to this post [Resolving the package name of Android APK](http://stackoverflow.com/questions/6289149/resolving-the-package-name-of-android-apk), I'm able to print the apk infos about package name: